Import.io vs Apify: A comparison for 2026

 Import.io

-AI-powered enterprise extraction platform + optional fully managed delivery
+No-code, AI-powered self-service platform + fully managed delivery (use either or combine)

-Governed, reliable enterprise data streams with low ops burden
+Teams that want no-code self-serve extraction, and enterprise programs needing governed, reliable data streams with low ops burden

 AI-assisted extraction + monitoring + self-healing to reduce breakage